zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ???

 Before we get too far, I'd like to talk about stress for a bit.
-We're not going to be very good at dealing with stress if we haven't defined what it is.
+We're not going to be very good at dealing with stress if we don't understand what it is.

-I'm going to go with the American Psychological Assocation on how to define stress in this session.
+I'm going to go with the American Psychological Association on how to define stress in this session.

 ---
 class: img-caption